 The selection of native plants to add to the landscape will require some research to ensure success.
 First and foremost, make certain that selected perennials are hardy to the correct growing zone.
 Additionally, consider other growing requirements such as sunlight and water needs.
 Making plantings with similar requirements together will not only make annual maintenance easier but will also help to create better balanced backyard ecosystem.

-In addition to growing requirements of the plants, homeowners will also need to consider regulations where they live.
+In addition to growing requirements of the plants, gardeners also need to consider regulations where they live.
 Structures, like garages and underground utilities, should always be avoided when making a new planting area.
 It is best to call in a professional to help locate potential underground issues.

 Furthermore, many homeowners’ associations may have strict guidelines regarding habitat-based yard plantings.
 Before any plantings are made, it is important to refer to local lists of toxic and noxious weeds.
 Following these regulations will help to avoid planting and propagation of potentially invasive species of plants.